-- Number of countries that submit progress reports on the implementation of Resolutions CD37.R5 and CD40.R6, particularly the articles referring to the incorporation of indigenous medicine into alternative models of care and to addressing the cultural barriers that impede access to government-sponsored health care. - Number of national and local projects and projects for technical cooperation among countries that promote the harmonization of indigenous health systems with the conventional health system. - Incorporation of indigenous perspectives, medicines, and therapies into policy agendas, organization agendas, and the agendas of international cooperation agencies--for example, national governments; state, departmental, or local governments, agencies of the United Nations system, International Parliaments, etc. - Official recognition of the existence and importance of indigenous indispensable peoples is developing strategies that permit the incorporation of indigenous medicines. perspectives, therapies within the context of respect for the culture, cosmic vision, language, and history of indigenous peoples.
-Thus, it is essential to facilitate coordination between the executive, legislative, and judicial branches of government and other sectors representatives of indigenous peoples to create the conditions for the review formulation and/or and/or implementation of legal frameworks that facilitate the harmonization of indigenous health systems with the conventional health system. - Constitutional principles dedicated to the recognition of the multi-ethnic, multicultural, and multilingual nature of the national population and, in this context, recognition of indigenous peoples, their culture, cosmic vision, and ancestral knowledge. - Countries present a position paper on the legitimization or legalization of indigenous medicine and therapies, collective intellectual property rights, and the conservation and protection of biodiversity and indigenous knowledge.
+- Number of countries that submit progress reports on the implementation of Resolutions CD37.R5 and CD40.R6, particularly the articles referring to the incorporation of indigenous medicine into alternative models of care and to addressing the cultural barriers that impede access to government-sponsored health care. - Number of national and local projects and projects for technical cooperation among countries that promote the harmonization of indigenous health systems with the conventional health system. - Incorporation of indigenous perspectives, medicines, and therapies into policy agendas, organization agendas, and the agendas of international cooperation agencies--for example, national governments; state, departmental, or local governments, agencies of the United Nations system, International Parliaments, etc. - Official recognition of the existence and importance of indigenous peoples is indispensable developing strategies that permit the incorporation indigenous of perspectives, medicines, and therapies within the context of respect for the culture, cosmic vision, language, and history of indigenous peoples.
+Thus, it is essential to facilitate coordination between the executive, legislative, and judicial branches of government and other interested sectors with representatives of indigenous peoples to create the conditions for the review and/or formulation and/or implementation of legal frameworks that facilitate the harmonization of indigenous health systems with the conventional health system. - Constitutional principles dedicated to the recognition of the multi-ethnic, multicultural, and multilingual nature of the national population and, in this context, recognition of indigenous peoples, their culture, cosmic vision, and ancestral knowledge. - Countries present a position paper on the legitimization or legalization of indigenous medicine and therapies, collective intellectual property rights, and the conservation and protection of biodiversity and indigenous knowledge.